abrochard/emacs-habitica/README.md

 ### Completed Todos Section

-You can view your completed to dos by setting the
+You can view your completed to dos by adding following to init.el

 ```lisp
 (setq habitica-show-completed-todo t)